 Applications to CMES graduate programs are administered by the Graduate School of Arts and Sciences (GSAS), and are accepted online only.
 You will find application deadlines and information, including letters of recommendation, GRE, English Proficiency, and Transcripts, on the GSAS website as well.

 We welcome applications from students with a demonstrated interest in Middle Eastern Studies.
 Strong recommendations and a compelling statement of purpose are vital to a successful application.
-The GRE is required of all applicants; however there is no minimum score or minimum GPA.
-The admissions committee takes into consideration all elements of an applicant’s background in their evaluation of applications.
+The GRE is optional, not required.
 Prior language training in a Middle Eastern language is not a prerequisite, although it is advantageous to one’s application.
 All application materials, including GRE and TOEFL scores, must be submitted to GSAS by the deadline.

 Prospective students should read the program descriptions (AM and PhD) carefully before submitting their applications.
 Students should also consult the CMES Prospective Student FAQs for answers to common questions about applying to CMES.